Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 #### What is the terraform apply command used for?
 - Terraform apply applies the changes required to reach the desired state of the configuration.
-It executes the plan created by terraform plan.
 - Here the terraform state file is created.

 #### What is the purpose of the terraform destroy command?
 - Terraform destroy is used to destroy the infrastructure managed by Terraform.
-It removes all the resources defined in the configuration.
-- If you want to selectively destroy only certain resources in your Terraform configuration while keeping others intact, you can use the -target option with the terraform destroy command.
 ```h
 terraform destory -target <id>
 ```

 #### How do you define and use variables in Terraform?
-- Variables in Terraform are defined using the variable block and can be used by referring to them with var.<variable_name>.
 ```
 variable "instance_type" {
 description = "Type of EC2 instance"